 A hot housing market in many parts of the country means that you may be sitting on significant home equity.
 This is often tapped by entrepreneurs to help pay business debts.
 It’s risky.
 If you can’t pay your home equity loan you can lose your home.
 If you are considering using home equity to consolidate small business debt make sure you explore all your options and get help from a business mentor first.
 You may have alternative options available without putting your home at risk.
 Similarly, personal loans always carry a personal guarantee which puts your personal finances at risk.
 (Some business loans require personal guarantees, but not all do.)

 If you don’t need a significant amount of money to consolidate debt you may consider a microloan.
 These are smaller loans— less than $50,000 in many cases—that are usually available through Community Development Financial Institutions (CDFIs).
 Interest rates and repayment terms are often attractive, and these loans often come with “technical assistance” which is designed to help the business be as successful as possible.
 It can be hard to find these loans, but inquiring with your local SBA office can be a good place to start.
 (The SBA offers a microloan program where funds may be used to refinance debt at the lender’s discretion.)

-If you are looking for debt refinancing, your first step is to take an inventory of your current debt.
+Before you look for a consolidation loan, your first step is to take an inventory of your current debt.

 - How much do you owe?